isdood/smux/README.md

 # smux
-Smux is an Linux distribution based on Voidlinux, developed specifically for ARM based devices.
+Smux is a Linux distribution based on Voidlinux, developed specifically for ARM based devices.

 **[ALL COMING SOON]**